 An old favourite with sweet pink double flowers which fade to white as they get older.
-Flowers from March to July.
 Easy to grow and will self-seed if allowed.
 Very drought tolerant but is equally happy in normal or damp soil.

 Common name(s): Old Double Daisy

 Bellis - The name daisy was originally "Day's Eye" because the flower was the first to open in the morning.
 They were much used in Victorian cottage gardens, grown at the side of paths where their roots could enjoy the cool moist soil under the stones.